Testing product states, quantum Merlin-Arthur games and tensor optimisation: QMA(2) vs. QMA(k)

 The idea is to simply repeat the original protocol $\ell$ times in parallel and to accept iff each subprotocol accepts.
-Since we are considering $\QMA^{\SEP}$ protocols, obtaining a YES outcome on one proof will not induce any entanglement on the remaining proofs.
+Since we are considering $\QMA^{\SEP}$ protocols, obtaining an ``accept'' outcome on one proof will not induce any entanglement on the remaining proofs.
 We give a detailed proof of \lemref{qma-sep-ampl} in \appref{protoproof}.

 From \lemref{qmak-sim-sep} and \lemref{qma-sep-ampl}, we can almost conclude that strong amplification is possible.
 Indeed, when we start with protocols with perfect completeness, we can apply \protoref{qmak}, repeat $p(n)$ times, and reduce the soundness from $s$ to $s^{O(p(n))}$.
 For the case of $c<1$, we need one additional argument to keep the completeness from being reduced too much at the same time.
-Here we will use a method for completeness amplification proved in both \cite[Lemma 5]{kobayashi03} and \cite[Lemma 6]{Unentanglement}. \begin{lem}[\cite{kobayashi03,Unentanglement}] For any $\ell\geq 1$,
+Here we will use a method for completeness amplification proved in both \cite[Lemma 5]{kobayashi03} and \cite[Lemma 6]{Unentanglement}. \lemcompleteness{ For any $\ell\geq 1$,